lamorasjr/lamorasjr/README.md

 ## Hello, I am Luiz.

-Brazilian tech guy living and working with Analytics Engineering in Europe. 👨🏻‍💻
+Brazilian tech guy living and working with BI & Analytics Engineering in Europe. 👨🏻‍💻

 Currently I'm working on improving my tech stack in data engineering by learning and developing projects with dbt, Airflow, SQL and Python.